OptiKey/OptiKey/docs/Localize.md

 ```

 The only thing that will be different for each language is the value of `functionKey` tag, which will be
-the one you used before for the particular language you are currently translating.
+the FunctionKeys (enum) value you used before for the particular language you are currently translating.
 After creating the entry,
-place it in the correct lexicographical slot... which shouldn't be that hard.
+place it in the correct lexicographical slot.

 ### Add Language entry in `PointingAndSelectingViewModel`